 Base your decision to seek care on what feels normal and abnormal for you.
-If you haven’t experienced symptoms like this before, don’t hesitate to get help.
-If you don’t agree with your doctor’s conclusion, get a second opinion.
+If you are experiencing symptoms that feel new to you, and don’t agree with your doctor’s conclusion, get a second opinion.

 Heart attack in women over 50

-Women experience significant physical changes around age 50, the age when many women start to go through menopause.
+After menopause, which generally occurs around age 50, your risk of heart attack increases.
 During this period of life, your levels of the hormone estrogen drop.
-Estrogen is believed to help protect the health of your heart.
-After menopause, your risk of heart attack increases.
+Estrogen is believed to help protect the health of your heart, which could explain why the average age of first heart attack is roughly 5 years older in women than in men.